Designers

 Figma Introduction

-The VDK structure is a nested library of symbols, grouped by type of module or component.
+The UI kit structure is a nested library of symbols, grouped by type of module or component.
 The library contains more that 500 ready-to-use design snippets: from simple buttons to more complex modules.

 Make sure to study the component library and use components with correct naming.
 We use a simplified version of the Atomic Design methodology, adapted to suit our design process and our team culture.
 The main difference with Atomic Design is that all modules are either an atom or a molecule, categorised by purpose.
 Our approach to defining modules and naming them is function-directed, rather than presentational.
 It is based on evolving a shared design language collaboratively and empowering all designers and engineers on the team to contribute to the system.